 ECON 2400 PRINCIPLES OF ECONOMICS FOR EDUCATORS (3 credits)

-This course is designed to teach principles of microeconomics and macroeconomics to K-12 educators.
+This course teaches principles of microeconomics and macroeconomics to K-12 educators.
 After taking this course students will be able to use the economic way of thinking to study current economic issues.
-Students will be introduced to macroeconomic principles, decision- making and policies on national income and output, employment, growth, money, price level, and fundamentals of international issues.
-In addition students will study microeconomic issues including product and resource markets, and prices output and input decisions under various market conditions.
+Students will be introduced to macroeconomic principles, decision-making and policies on national income and output, employment, growth, money, price level, and fundamentals of international issues.
+Students will study microeconomic issues including product and resource markets, and prices output and input decisions under various market conditions.
 Economic concepts will be aligned to K-12 state social studies standards.
-This course cannot be substituted for ECON2200 and/or ECON2220.
+This course cannot be substituted for ECON 2200 and/or ECON 2220.

 ECON 3100 AGRICULTURAL ECONOMICS (3 credits)

 Introduction to American agricultural structure and production with special emphasis on production methods and technology, farm supply industry, markets and marketing systems, domestic and foreign trade, government programs, farm organizations and financial institutions.